stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 These are standard directories for Ansible projects:

-- examples/ - Various other templates and examples
 - filter_plugins/ - Custom filter plugins
 - host_vars/ - Variables for individual host systems
 - inventory/ - Lists of nodes
 - group_vars/ - Variables for groups of systems
 - library/ - Custom Ansible modules
 - roles/ - Custom roles used by the Ansible playbooks
-- scripts/ - Utility scripts

-The _examples/_ and _scripts/_ directories are useful for storing your own work, but are not essential.
-These directories are not used by Ansible itself.

 # Using Ansible